fastify/fastify/docs/Guides/Migration-Guide-V5.md

 Starting with v5, Fastify will require a full JSON schema for the `querystring` schema.
 Note that the `jsonShortHand` option has been removed as well.

-If the detault JSON Schema validator is used, you will need to provide a full JSON schema for the
+If the default JSON Schema validator is used, you will need to provide a full JSON schema for the
 `querystring`, `params`, `body`, and `response` schemas, including the `type` property.